 WCAG is both the best UX for your users and the legal security for you — following this standard is an absolute win-win.

 xAPI is simple but effective — it will greatly benefit the performance and security of your LMS.

 IMS is credible — IMS-certified software looks trustworthy and authoritative.

 Do you need help with LMS software development?

-Our company specializes in developing software for education and e-learning.
+We are not a purely LMS development company — but we do specialize in developing software for education and e-learning.
 We will gladly help you solve your LMS development challenges!
-Learn more about the education development services that we offer.
+Learn more about the education software development services that we offer.